oraclebase/vagrant/dataguard/rhel8_19/README.md

 # Vagrant 19c Data Guard Build on Red Hat Linux 8

+Note: the vagrant base box of RHEL8 is shipped with all the prerequisite rpm packages for Oracle 19c. tested with few Tim Hall builds so far

 The Vagrant scripts here will allow you to build a 19c Data Guard system on Red Hat linux 8. by just starting the VMs in the correct order.

 If you need a more detailed description of this build, check out the article here.